Central directorates quarterly service report - where we are now

 Schools HR have seen a busy return from the summer in this quarter.
 High levels of recruitment have been supported administratively to make sure appropriate staffing levels are achieved across the schools and academies.
 The service level agreements will be reviewed and renegotiated over the next quarter.

-During the quarter, Organisational Development has continued to support the organisation offering team building interventions utilising the Lumina Spark tool, induction support and development of an induction programme for managers.
+During the quarter, Organisational Development has continued to support the organisation offering team building interventions using the Lumina Spark tool, induction support and development of an induction programme for managers.
 Organisational Development has also reported back to CMT on the outcomes of the Pulse Survey and CMT are currently working with staff to respond to the results of the survey.

 In addition, Organisational Development has worked with Public Health to support staff wellbeing by providing staff with opportunities to take a moment to really consider their mental and physical health.
 Staff have completed a wellbeing questionnaire and received a confidential response with some thoughts on where further support can be obtained if appropriate.
 In addition, we have had a health kiosk situated in Times Square and the Commercial Centre to provide health data to individuals and practical information on positive changes that can be made to help improve wellbeing.
 Staff have not only had the opportunity to gain an insight into their personal wellbeing, they have also provided data which will help HR and Organisational Development to work with the organisation to develop a workforce wellbeing strategy.